PeerDiego/silent-test-script/sccm/readme.md

----
-title: Silent Testing with SCCM
+# Silent Testing with SCCM
----

 Goal: To provide guidance on how to facilitate Microsoft eCDN's Silent Testing feature using SCCM.